 I would ask that you do not state on any of your literature that you are in training for ministry in the Church of England as this is not true.
 I will be forwarding your response to your incumbent.

 Update from Ken:

 Just had a meeting with my vicar and church wardens and I have effectively been kicked out of my local church!
 Hey ho, just another day on the front line!
 It makes me even more determined to stand up for what is right.
-It's all worth it for Britain First and for our nation. ✝ OCSShare this post on social media:
+It's all worth it for Britain First and for our nation. ✝ OCSShare this post or leave a Facebook comment: